notnullgames/gpi-demo/README.md

-help                           show this help run                            run the current project clean                          delete all output files build                          build ready-made distributables for .love, windows, and OSX
+help                           show this help run                            run the current project clean                          delete all output files build                          build distributables for everyone in dist/
 ```

 You will need `love` in your path.